MJSchut/PyRoPy/README.md

 This is a python roguelike that I'll be maintaining as a hobby project.
 Parts of this will follow the libtcod tutorial.

+Short instructions.
+Arrow keys to move
+g: pick up items
+i: bring up inventory
+q: equip items
+w: wear items
+d: drop items
+e: eat items

 UPDATE log
+- 0.02: The big one!
+Limb update, right now your character is just a set of hands though.
+Ideally all creatures will have x amount of limbs with certain properties; they'll be able to fall off, be chopped off, rot off or some other nasty stuff.
+S'gonna be fun.
+You can equip and wear gauntlets or swords!
+Very suitable for a set of floating hands.
+Field of view has been implemented, level generation has been expanded upon.
+Currently, I'm using a miner cave generation algorithm.
+Pretty cool!
+Next up: adding more levels to our cave, making combat more involved than rubbing your face against creatures.
+---
 - 0.01e: Combat has been expanded, message system is more coherent.
 Level generation is quite basic, but functioning.
 One more version and then we push to 0.02.
 - 0.01d: Added run.bat and a python 2.7 release.
 Just click and run the (not yet) game.